Guillermo-Hidalgo-Gadea/personal-academic-website/content/openlabnotebook/Training your first DLC Model /index.md

 #

-A typical DeepLabCut project consists of the following four steps:
+A typical DeepLabCut project consists of the following 4 steps:
 - creating a project and editing the config.yaml file
-- extracting and labeling a subsample of frames
+- extracting and labeling frames
 - training a model to learn your markers
-- applying your model to analyze videos
+- analyze videos and extract coordinates

-This process can be expanded at will by evaluating the model, refining outlier labels, merging new frames and re-training the model.
+This process can be expanded at will by evaluating the model after training, refining outlier labels, merging new frames and re-training the model several times.
 An overview of the whole process and the corresponding python commands can be found in the jupyter notebook provided as [Part I](https://github.com/Guillermo-Hidalgo-Gadea/UQOAB/blob/main/First%20DLC%20project/partI.ipynb).
 If you have a GPU on your machine, you can just follow those steps.
 Because this won’t be the case for most of us, at least at the beginning, we will work from a DLC-CPU environment and outsource the model training to a cloud computing environment in google colab.
 For this step you will need the colab notebook provided as [Part II](https://github.com/Guillermo-Hidalgo-Gadea/UQOAB/blob/main/First%20DLC%20project/partII.ipynb).

 ## Step 1: Create a new project
 To create a new DeepLabCut project you can run the following lines from the {{< icon name="python" pack="fab" >}}[jupyter notebook](https://github.com/Guillermo-Hidalgo-Gadea/UQOAB/blob/main/First%20DLC%20project/partI.ipynb):